Joey Wendle Player Props: Marlins vs. Braves

 Joey Wendle At The Plate

-- Wendle has eight doubles, two triples, a home run and eight walks while batting .279.
+- Wendle has eight doubles, two triples, a home run and eight walks while hitting .279.

-- Wendle has picked up a hit in 27 of 43 games this year, with multiple hits eight times.

-- He has gone deep in one of 43 games, and in 0.7% of his plate appearances.

 - In seven games this year, Wendle has picked up an RBI, with more than one RBI once.